riscv-admin/cheri-sig/CHARTER.md

 # CHERI SIG Charter

 The CHERI SIG will work on a strategy for adding Capability Hardware Enhanced RISC Instructions (CHERI) to the RISC-V ISA.
-Enabling a capability-based security model will ensure that RISC-V can provide strong security guarantees as well as mechanisms for compartmentalization that are more scalable than traditional MMU/PMP-based techniques.
-This SIG will work towards defining a CHERI-enabled instruction set extension, toolchain requirements, programming model and psABI.
+Enabling a capability-based security model will ensure that RISC-V can provide strong security guarantees as well as mechanisms for compartmentalization that are more scalable than traditional techniques like PMP (physical memory protection) and MMU (memory management unit).
+This SIG will work towards defining a CHERI-enabled instruction set extension, toolchain requirements, programming model and psABI (processor-specific application binary interface).

 ## Background: